Tesla drops for sixth straight session, down 20% since share offer

 Musk is battling to convince investors that demand remains high for the Model 3, the sedan targeted to propel Tesla to sustainable profit, and that it can be delivered efficiently and swiftly to customers around the world.
 Tesla lost $702 million in the first quarter and warned that profit would be delayed until the latter half of the year.

-Musk on Tuesday exercised options to buy 175,000 Tesla shares at $31.17 per share, increasing his indirect stake in the company to 34,102,560 shares, according to a filing.
-With Tesla’s stock down 41% year to date, Musk’s shares, including 102,880 he bought in this month’s capital raise, were worth $6.7 billion on Wednesday.
+On Monday, Musk exercised options to buy 175,000 Tesla shares at $31.17 per share, increasing his indirect stake in the company to 34,102,560 shares, according to a filing.
+With Tesla’s stock down 41% year to date, Musk’s shares, including 102,880 he bought in this month’s capital raise, were worth $6.6 billion on Wednesday.

 Tesla’s debt has stalled at lows hit earlier this week.
 Its recently issued convertible bond due in 2024 priced at 89.09 cents on the dollar, a record low.
 Its $1.8 billion junk bond traded at 82.5 cents on the dollar, slightly up from the all-time lows it hit on Monday and Tuesday.